 The KX 200 project entailed the redevelopment of two existing fifteen-storey office blocks into mixed residential use, along with the construction of a new five-storey podium building to the south and west of the two existing towers.

-Our client was First Base, who were working in partnership with Bovis Lend Lease on many similarly procured and funded projects.
+Our client was First Base, who were working in partnership with Lendlease on many similarly procured and funded projects.
 These projects are part of the English Partnership London Wide Initiative, with the primary goal being developing difficult inner city sites, providing a range of low cost and affordable housing.

 Redevelopment of two existing high-rise buildings for residential use

 - 2009 Housing Design Award ‘Must See’ Scheme